Beginners Guide to African Teas: from Zero to Pro!

 What teas can you find from Africa?

-When it comes to producing verities of teas, Africa stays in competition with many other tea producers in the world.
-Yes, the continent produces a majority of Black tea, processes in both CTC and Orthodox styles.
-Apart from black teas, Green teas, White teas, Oolongs, and some post-fermented tea types are also produced on small scale.
-When it comes to herbal teas, Rooibos and Honey bush teas contribute to the share in most.
+When it comes to producing varieties of tea, Africa is in competition with many other tea producers in the world.
+Yes, the continent produces a majority of Black tea, processed in both CTC and Orthodox styles.
+Apart from black teas, Green teas, White teas, Oolongs, and some post-fermented tea types are also produced on a small scale.
+When it comes to herbal teas, Rooibos and Honeybush teas contribute the most.

 So what are the top African teas you must try as a tea lover?

-· Kenyan Purple tea: This brand new tea discovery is a must-try if you cherish innovative tea ideas.
+· Kenyan Purple tea: This brand-new tea discovery is a must-try if you cherish innovative tea ideas.
 The teas are harvested from a very special tea plant type that is purple in color.
-The teas made from these plants are unique, as it brews into a golden cup with a purple tint.
+The teas made from these plants are unique, as they brew into a golden cup with a purple tint.
 (Try Now)

-· African Herbal Teas: Africa is famous for its native herb Rooibos, but there are quite a lot that we must explore as herbs of Africa.
+· African Herbal Teas: Africa is famous for its native herb, Rooibos, but there are quite a lot of other herbs that we must explore as herbs of Africa.
 Herbal ingredients like mint, lemongrass, and cocoa could create refreshing and soothing fusions when combined with real tea types.
 (Shop now)

 About Asami: